How to Judge a Model

 I have seen uncountable number of so-called models spamming in Facebook, boasting about their experience in order to attract photographers to approach them for shoot.
 A look at their portfolios can tell that they are simply empty shells.
 There are many freelance models who are able to attract hobbyist photographers to pay them to shoot.
 The fact that these photographers are paying for models means that they are likely not able to produce very professional work in the first case; in fact, many are paying for "dating" with models.
 Therefore, I have seen quite a number of freelance models with substandard portfolios.
 Most of their main incomes probably come from doing event jobs.

 From my experience, models with substandard portfolios are much likely unable to differentiate between good and bad photographs.
-They may approach professional and sing compliments, but they can only praise amateur work done by new photographers.
+They may approach professional and sing compliments, but they can also praise amateur work done by new photographers.

 See her social media photos and post